dudiharush/mfe-project/README.md

 # mfe-project

-micro front end with Nx and Webpack module fedefation
+micro front end with Nx and Webpack module fedefation123